How to Decorate Brown Eggs for Easter

 If you happen to purchase the book, The Great Eggscape, before Easter, it comes with a variety of stickers with facial expressions you can use to decorate your eggs, but the DIY version is just as cute.

-INSPIRED BY CASCARONES (MEXICAN CONFETTI EGGS) . . .
+EASTER EGGS INSPIRED BY MEXICAN CASCARONES (COLORFUL CONFETTI FILLED EGGS)

 4-Mexican Easter Egg Decorating Ideas | lolascocina.com